WildDrone/training/docs/index.md

 ## Doctoral training

-This website is a repository of training materials for WildDrone doctoral candidates, participants in the [WildDrone Summer School](summer-school/overview), and the wider network.
+This website is a repository of training materials for WildDrone doctoral candidates, participants in the [WildDrone Summer School](summer-school), and the wider network.

 :::tip

-WildDrone doctoral candidates: head straight to [/courses](category/courses) to get started.
+WildDrone doctoral candidates: head straight to [/curriculum](curriculum) to get started.

 :::